Josh Ross: Early life

-Ross was born in Waterdown, Ontario, and later moved to nearby Burlington, Ontario for school.
+Ross was born in Waterdown, Ontario, and later moved to nearby Burlington, Ontario for school at Nelson Highschool.
 He spent most of his youth playing sports such as hockey, football, soccer, and motocross.
 He has extended family in Los Angeles and Maine, and visited the United States often as a child.
 Ross attended Western University where he played varsity football as a defensive back.
 He had hoped to play in the Canadian Football League.
 A series of injuries coupled with two surgeries derailed his football career in university, and he elected to pursue a career in music as a result.
 Ross listened to both country and rock music growing up, and cites Steve Earle as one of his biggest musical influences.

 Career

 Early career

 While working in construction management, Ross entered several music competitions including the Magna Hoedown in Aurora, Ontario, and the Boots and Hearts Emerging Artists Showcase.
 He began making trips to Nashville, Tennessee in 2018, with the support of fellow Canadian country artist Aaron Goodvin, before making a permanent move there in 2019.
 Ross released his first radio single "If You Were a Song" as an independent artist that year.
 He released the five-song extended play Do What You Love in 2020.